oliviasculley/oliviasculley.github.io/content/posts/free-software.md

 customizable network-baed UI is also extremely convenient.
 I'd highly recommend it to anyone needing to transfer files or replace Box/Dropbox/Drive, etc.

-### Music Player Daemon
+# Music Player Daemon

 [MPD](https://www.musicpd.org/) and its associated ecosystem is my go-to way to enjoy music.
 I adore the server-client model that MPD uses, which lets me easily use any frontend to browse and control my entire music library.
-Currently, I use [cantata](https://github.com/CDrummond/cantata) on desktop, which has a ton of handy features and is super user friendly. [mpd scribble](https://github.com/MusicPlayerDaemon/mpdscribble) (sic) is also handy to scrobble any tracks played with mpd to [last.fm](https://last.fm).
+Currently, I use [cantata](https://github.com/CDrummond/cantata) on desktop, which has a ton of handy features and is super user friendly.
 Setting up MPD on a central server allows multiple people to run clients and control a singular MPD instance that could be hooked up to, say, a home audio system.

-### KDEConnect
+# KDEConnect

 [KDEConnect](https://community.kde.org/KDEConnect) provides fantastic
 integration of your mobile device with a Linux computer.
 While it's natively a